 Is your credit score as good as it needs to be?
 If not, take steps today to bring your score up.
 On-time payments are the largest factor making up your credit score, so ensure that you always make at least the minimum payment on time.

 If you can, pay off each credit card balance at the end of the month.
 If not, try to stay below 25% to 30% of your overall credit limit.
 Check your credit report and make sure that there are no errors or fraudulent charges/accounts that could be signs of identity theft.
-If you would like to monitor your credit to prevent identity theft and see your credit reports and scores, check out our free Identity Protector.
+Let MoneyTips protect your credit and your identity with a free trial.

 If you have a good credit score already, keep up the good work – but aim higher.
 Even with a great score, there's always room for improvement.